'Fantastic barristers at all levels' Legal 500 2017

 Health & Safety

-Barristers at QEB Hollis Whiteman are experienced in the full range of health and safety-related issues and cases.
-We regularly advise and act on behalf of major corporate clients, both prior to potential proceedings and thereafter in court, as well as acting for individuals faced with prohibition notices or potential criminal prosecution.
-We often appear in criminal proceedings in respect of alleged health and safety breaches, in particular those which are alleged to have caused death or serious injury.
+Barristers at QEB Hollis Whiteman are experienced in the full range of Health and Safety-related issues and cases.
+We regularly advise and act on behalf of major corporate clients, both prior to potential proceedings and thereafter in Court, as well as acting for individuals faced with prohibition notices or potential criminal prosecution.
+We often appear in criminal proceedings in respect of alleged Health and Safety breaches, in particular those which are alleged to have caused death or serious injury.

 We are extremely experienced in this field at all levels and throughout a vast array of offences and tribunals for all categories of client.
-Our work includes: prosecution and defence for corporate manslaughter and related offences; infringements of health and safety legislation; advice on health and safety policy; assistance in relation to health and safety management and training.
+Our work includes:

-We have acted for manufacturers of work equipment under investigation in relation to non-compliance with European and domestic supply regulations and have been retained by a multinational manufacturing giant to advise and represent them against any alleged health and safety breaches and subsequent investigations and charges.
+We have acted for manufacturers of work equipment under investigation in relation to non-compliance with European and domestic supply regulations and have been retained by a multinational manufacturing giant to advise and represent them against any alleged Health and Safety breaches and subsequent investigations and charges.

 Adrian Darbishire QC won Health & Safety Silk of the Year in the Chambers Bar Awards 2014.